Yurich84/ycode-test-assignment/README.md

 go to http://localhost:8000

 ## Description
-For ease of deployment, the application runs on sqlite.
+For ease of deployment, the application runs on sqlite, but you also can run it in docker instead.